 This work was commissioned by Miguel A. García (Xedh) to be part of one-night concerts with other artists such as: Jean-Luc Guionnet, Seijiro Murayama, Jorge Nuñez, Loty Negarti and Ibon RG at "Club Le Larraskito" in Bilbao (Spain) in 2010.

 My concert was done with recordings that I made previously in the venue when the main room was empty.
 The goal was to record the sounds that remain in the concert space without people, searching for a kind of quiet memories of the space as hauntology sonic action.

 In the venue, there is another little room in which I played a selection of recordings of those concerts that happened during years.
 Both resulting audios were listened together and is suggested to play them in the same way: together.
 The present haunted by the past.

 This publication was made as a result of the "Aguas Menores" workshop (2018) This workshop was focused on the act of peeing.
 Urination as a source of sounds for a common listening.

-Recorded on a golden CD-R (Golden Compact Disc) 24 carat gold reflection layer coating.
+Edited and mastered at “H Studio” in Madrid and published by Я – Archives (2018) in a golden CD-R (Golden Compact Disc) 24 carat gold reflection layer coating.
 Extremely high file life of up to 300 years!
 Only 5 copies released with all the recordings of all the urinations.
+Not for sale!.